13C NMR study of superconductivity near charge instability realized in beta"-(BEDT-TTF)4[(H3O)Ga(C2O4)3]C6H5NO2

-To investigate the superconducting (SC) state near a charge instability, we performed $^{13}$C NMR experiments on the molecular superconductor \GaPhNo~, which exhibits a charge anomaly at $100$ K. The Knight shift which we measured in the SC state down to $1.5$ K demonstrates that Cooper pairs are in spin-singlet state.
-Measurements of the nuclear spin-lattice relaxation time reveal strong electron-electron correlations in the normal state.
-The resistivity increase observed below $10$ K indicates that the enhanced fluctuation has an electric origin.
-We discuss the possibility of charge-fluctuation-induced superconductivity.

 Superconductivity appearing in close proximity to magnetism has fascinated researchers because of its unconventional superconducting (SC) pairing mechanisms.
-For example, in the Ce-based heavy fermion superconductor CeCu$_{2}$Si$_{2}$, the Cooper pairs are mediated by magnetic fluctuations that are enhanced near the magnetic quantum critical point (QCP) \cite{steglich-PRL43, mathur-nature394}.
-A similar scenario has been applied to the interpretation of the SC state in high SC transition temperature cuprate, pnictide, as well as organic superconductors such as (TMTSF)$_{2}$PF$_{6}$ \cite{jerome-physique41} and $\kappa$-(BEDT-TTF)$_{2}X$ \cite{williams-science252, murakami-JPSJ69}, and successfully explained the physical properties.
+For example, in the Ce-based heavy-fermion superconductor CeCu$_{2}$Si$_{2}$, Cooper pairs are mediated by magnetic fluctuations that are enhanced near the magnetic quantum critical point (QCP) \cite{steglich-PRL43, mathur-nature394}.
+A similar scenario has been applied to the interpretation of the SC state in a high-SC-transition-temperature cuprate, pnictide, as well as in organic superconductors such as (TMTSF)$_{2}$PF$_{6}$ \cite{jerome-physique41} (TMTSF: tetramethyltetraselenafulvalene) and $\kappa$-(BEDT-TTF)$_{2}X$ \cite{williams-science252, murakami-JPSJ69} (BEDT-TTF: bis(ethylenedithio)tetrathiafulvalene), and it has successfully explained the physical properties.
+Holmes {\it et al.} \cite{holmes-PRB69} have suggested a novel mechanism that is triggered by an increase in the SC transition temperature $T_{c}$ of CeCu$_{2}$Si$_{2}$ at pressures greater than $3$ GPa, at which the system approaches the second critical point ascribed to a valence instability.
+Theory indicates that enhanced charge fluctuations near an \emph{electric} QCP increase $T_{c}$.
+Thus an experimental study that investigates superconductivity near charge instability is required.